haoli000/snmp-poller/README.md

 - `-target`: SNMP target host (default: from env or "192.168.1.100")
 - `-port`: SNMP port (default: from env or "161")
+- `-transport`: Transport protocol - udp or tcp (default: from env or "udp")
 - `-username`: SNMPv3 username (default: from env or "snmpuser")
 - `-auth-protocol`: Authentication protocol - MD5, SHA, SHA224, SHA256, SHA384, SHA512 (default: from env or "SHA")
 - `-auth-passphrase`: Authentication passphrase (default: from env or "your_auth_passphrase")
 - `-priv-protocol`: Privacy protocol - DES, AES, AES192, AES256, AES192C, AES256C (default: from env or "DES")
 - `-priv-passphrase`: Privacy passphrase (default: from env or "your_priv_passphrase")
+- `-security-level`: Security level - NoAuthNoPriv, AuthNoPriv, AuthPriv (default: from env or "AuthNoPriv")
 - `-oids`: Comma-separated list of OIDs to query (default: from env or a set of default OIDs)

 ## Build